-I Built a Claude Skill That Runs My Facebook Ads — Here's the Code
+The Claude Skill That Runs My Facebook Ads (With Code)

 I built a Claude skill that reads my Meta Ads account via the Graph API, identifies underperformers, rewrites ad copy in my brand voice, and creates new ad sets without me touching Ads Manager.
 The whole thing is under 300 lines of TypeScript.
 The ROI was immediate: I cut weekly ads-management time from ~3 hours to about 20 minutes.